chemistzombie/chemistzombie.github.io/_posts/2025-09-19-signora-analysis-3.md

 ### Character design, kits, and playability are not set in stone
 One of the arguments that are frequently thrown by Signora detractors is that Hoyo is unlikely to change their mind when it comes to kits and playability.
 However, I'd like to once again emphasize that business plans are usually not set in stone, and if they feel like they could make some changes to improve their product or profits, they would absolutely do that.
 There's evidence that proves this:

-* Xiayun didn't have a playable model at first, only as a crane NPC, but she became playable anyway (explained in part 1)
+* Xianyun didn't have a playable model at first, only as a crane NPC, but she became playable anyway (explained in part 1)
 * Clipping is not an issue, and even if it was, they could just alter the model slightly to fix such problems, as evidenced by Baizhu's and Skirk's playable models having slight adjustments, and even some characters that were leaked in the game's prerelease closed betas (CBTs) and dev builds were different from the final version.
 * The weapons and kits used by some characters were changed between the closed beta tests (CBTs) and final release:
   * Albedo was originally a bow character.